PayRam/.github/profile/README.md

 * **No Account Freezing**
   It's your gateway and your funds.
 Nobody can stop you.

+* **Setup PayRam MCP and accept crypto payments using llm agents** Many use PayRam as an easy solution to create payment links in your agentic workflow, like n8n or MCP.
+Take advantage of quick integration by using PayRam MCP to integrate and ochestrate your crypto payments needs.

 > ⚠️ **Compliance note:** PayRam is infrastructure.
 You are responsible for KYC/AML/sanctions compliance in your jurisdiction.